wesreisz-tw/prompt-library/commands/6-analyze-design-requirements.md

   - Animations: (list Figma variable names, e.g., `animation/duration/fast`)
 - **Responsive Behavior**:
 - **Code Connect**: (if component already exists in codebase, note the mapping)
+- **Shadcn Component Mapping**:
+  - Check if shadcn component exists (Card, Button, Skeleton, etc.)
+  - If YES: Document which shadcn component(s) to use and how to customize
+  - If NO: Document why custom implementation is needed
+  - Installation required: Note if `npx shadcn@latest add [component]` is needed

 Example:
 ### Button Component